Let me start by saying something very important, just incase some people decide not to read the whole post.

 Things can get better.
 If we start supporting Mothers and their choices, by giving them all the information rather than just a blanket statement of ‘breast is best’.
 It is, if you’re happy with it – but happy mums are best and nobody should feel forced or judged.

 get out of bed to feed a baby

 much winding or clean up much sick

 I knew that my baby had designer milk, made just for her.
 If she was hungry, thirsty, poorly- my milk actually changed to suit her.

 I have a lesser chance of developing breast cancer

 Dottie and I got a regular hit of oxytocin which helps me to combat post natal depression and strengthens our bond

-I couldcomfort like literally any issue by breastfeeding.
+I could comfort pretty much any issue by breastfeeding.
 Seriously.
 You’re frightened -boob.
 You’re poorly – boob.
 Injections – boob.
 Can’t sleep – boob.
 You don’t know what you want – boob.

-I couldn’t overfeed my baby, so I never had to worry if she was hungry orowhether she was due a bottle.
+I couldn’t overfeed my baby, so I never had to worry if she was hungry or whether she was due a bottle.